zorncbllr/php-mono/README.md

         {
             return view("Home");
         }

+        #[Route(path: '/profile', method: 'GET')]
+        public function index(Request $request)
+        {
+            return view("Profile");
         }
+    }

+uri routes:

+    /home
+    /home/profile

 In this example, the route handler function named 'index' has an attribute of Route with the path poiting at home and a request method of GET.

-The function will only run if the route path given matches the request url.
+Notice that you only need to specify the nested path which is /profile instead of including /home.
+This is because /profile is within the Home controller, thus Mono assumes that it is already related to the home route, abstracting it from the route path.

 ## Views in Mono Framework

 Mono provides a way to render a view or an HTML template inside PHP.
-Views file have an extension of .view.php
+View files have an extension of .view.php
-Views file can be returned by the controller route handler functions.
+View files can be returned by the controller route handler functions.
-Views contains all the HTML tags and templates being rendered by the server.
+View contains all the HTML tags and templates being rendered by the server.

 #### Returning a View